“How is that even possible? I just got back from 3 months at the South coast of Spain?”

 Vitamin D helps to absorb calcium from food or supplements into the body.
 Making it important for the growth and maintenance of strong bones and teeth.
 In addition, vitamin D plays a role in the proper functioning of the muscles.
 And even more important is its effect on the function of the immune system.

-At the time of writing this, half the world is under the spell of the COVID-19 virus.
+At the time of writing this, the world is under the spell of the COVID-19 virus.
 And I keep wondering why there is so little attention from the governments in a healthy lifestyle in general and the immune system in particular.

 We still don’t know much about the virus, but we do know that many of the people who died were overweight and a lot were already suffering from chronic diseases.
 All the more reason for me to give extra attention to my immune system.

 Not that I am overweight, nor do I have any disease.
 I am doing my best to maintain a healthy lifestyle, although at times the anxiety around the virus gets to me and makes me lose my positivity.
 Which also has a negative effect on my immune system

 Who is at Risk of a Vitamin D Deficiency?

 The following groups are at a higher risk of insufficient Vitamin D levels: